 About the author:

-Michael Stewart is the Director of Marketing at Arke.
-He's a graduate of Savannah College of Art and Design and has more than 30 years of omni-channel marketing and ad creative experience.
+Michael Stewart is the Director of Partner Marketing/Alliances at Arke.
+He's a Savannah College of Art and Design graduate with more than 30 years of omni-channel marketing and ad creative experience.